-Gold as a strategic asset 2024 edition
+Gold as a strategic asset 2025 edition

 Contents

 What makes gold a strategic asset?
+3

-Gold's key attributes 02
+Gold's key attributes 4

-A long-term source of return 02
+A long-term source of return 4

-Beating inflation, combating deflation 03

-Store of value 03

-Diversification that works 05
+Diversification that works 7

-A deep and liquid market 07
+A deep and liquid market 9

-Portfolio impact 08
+Portfolio impact 10

-Risk/reward profile 08
+Risk/reward profile 10

-Gold's ESG credentials and contributions 10
+Gold's ESG credentials and contributions 12

-Potential risks and challenges 11
+Potential risks and challenges 13

-Conclusion 12
+Conclusion 14

 What makes gold a strategic asset?

 Gold has a key role as a strategic long-term investment and as a mainstay allocation in a well-diversified portfolio.
 Investors have been able to recognise much of gold's value over time by maintaining a long-term allocation and taking advantage of its safe-haven status during periods of economic uncertainty.
 Gold can enhance a portfolio in three key ways:

 Gold is a highly liquid asset, which is no one's liability, carries no credit risk, and is scarce, historically preserving its value over time.
 It also benefits from diverse sources of demand: as an investment, a reserve asset, gold jewellery, and a technology component.
-These attributes mean gold can enhance a portfolio in three key ways:

-- Delivering long-term returns (p.2)

-- Improving diversification (p.5)

-- Providing liquidity (p.7)

-Combined, these characteristics make gold a clear complement to stocks and bonds and a welcome addition to broad-based portfolios.
+These attributes mean gold can enhance a portfolio in three key ways: - Delivering long-term returns (p.4) - Improving diversification (p.7) - Providing liquidity (p.9) Combined, these characteristics make gold a clear complement to stocks and bonds and a welcome addition to broad-based portfolios.
 Moreover, the shift towards a greater integration of environmental, social and governance (ESG) objectives within investment strategies has important implications and we believe gold can play a role in supporting these.
 Gold - from established investment sources - should be recognised as an asset that is responsibly produced and delivered from a supply chain that adheres to high ESG standards.
 Gold also has a potential role to play in reducing investor exposure to climate-related risks.

 Gold's key attributes

-A long-term source of return Investors have long considered gold a beneficial asset during periods of uncertainty.
+A long-term source of return

+Investors have long considered gold a beneficial asset during periods of uncertainty.
 Yet, historically, it has generated long-term positive returns in both good and bad economic times.
 Its diverse sources of demand give gold a particular resilience and the potential to deliver solid returns in various market conditions (Figure 1).
 Gold is, on the one hand, often used as an investment to protect and enhance wealth over the long term, but on the other hand it is also a consumer good, via jewellery and technology demand.
 During periods of economic uncertainty, it is the counter-cyclical investment demand that drives the gold price up.
 During periods of economic expansion, the pro-cyclical consumer demand supports its performance.
-Combined, these factors give gold the ability to provide stability under a range of economic environments.
-Looking back over half a century, the price of gold in US dollars has increased by nearly 8% per year since 1971 when the US gold standard collapsed.
-Over this period, gold's long-term return is comparable to equities and higher than bonds.
-Gold has also outperformed many other major asset classes over the past 3, 5, 10 and 20 years (Chart 1).
-Chart 1: Gold has performed well over the past 3, 5, 10 and 20 years, despite the strong performance of risk assets Annualised return over the past 3, 5, 10 and 20 years